sonic-net/SONiC/doc/mgmt/SONiC_overlay_ConfigDB.md

   - Static config support delete/revert operation:
     - In some user scenario, user need delete a static config, and also may add config back later.
     - For delete operation, data in static config table will not be delete.
-    - Static overlay use STATIC_CONFIG_DELETE table to handle dlete/revert:
+    - Static overlay use STATIC_CONFIG_DELETE table to handle delete/revert:
       - When delete a static config item, static overlay will add the item key to STATIC_CONFIG_DELETE table.
-      - When read static config, all item in STATIC_CONFIG_DELETE will not include in result.
+      - When read static config, any key in STATIC_CONFIG_DELETE will not exist in result.
+      - When user set deleted item back, the item key will be remove from STATIC_CONFIG_DELETE table.

 # 2 Design

-- Layered config DB design diagram:
+- Overlay config DB design diagram:

 <img src="./images/swss-common-layer.png"  />